codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 ### Step 1 Add Data Transformations

 Transformations are individual unit data transformations we perform to the data to operationalize it before our model.
-We have defined a set of **transformation verbs** that represents each transformation.
+We have defined a set of [**transformation verbs**](TransformVerbs.md) that represents each transformation.
 Each transformation should also have only one output column.
 Therefore, if your involve multiple of these unit transformations, we ask that you break this down.
-These are described in the [here](TransformVerbs.md).

 ![](images/transforms1.png)